manloloy/ECE205Course/Files/FinalProject&PresentationRubrics.md

-# Final Project and Presentation Rubrics
+# Final Project Written Report and Presentation Rubrics

 1. **Final Project Rubric** (150 points - Weighted at 40% of your Final Grade)
 2. **Final Project Presentation Rubric** (100 points - Weighted at 20% of your Final Grade)